 After coffee seeds have gone through one of the above processing methods, they must be dried.
 The seeds are placed on cement patios, raised beds, solar drying beds, or mechanical dryers, and are dried until their moisture content is reduced to about 10-12%.
 Drying the seeds should leave them in a dormant state without killing them.

 Once dried, the coffee is delivered to a dry mill in preparation for export.
 At the dry mill the coffee is sorted by size, density, and color, and any defective seeds are removed.
-This last stage of processing is the final quality check before the coffee arrives at our warehouse in Portland.
+This last stage of processing is the final quality check before the coffee arrives at our warehouse in Portland, Oregon.
 For this reason, the dry mill plays a massive role in ensuring that our green coffee is of the highest quality when we get it.